theoephraim/node-google-spreadsheet/docs/classes/google-spreadsheet-worksheet.md

 #### `loadCells(filters)` (async) :id=fn-loadCells
 > Fetch cells from google

+!> This method does not return the cells it loads, instead they are kept in a local cache managed by the sheet.
+See methods below (`getCell` and `getCellByA1`) to access them.

 You can filter the cells you want to fetch in several ways.
 See [Data Filters](https://developers.google.com/sheets/api/reference/rest/v4/DataFilter) for more info.
 Strings are treated as A1 ranges, objects are detected to be a [GridRange](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/other#GridRange) with sheetId not required.

-**NOTE - if using an API key (read-only access), only A1 ranges are supported**

 ```javascript
 await sheet.loadCells(); // no filter - will load ALL cells in the sheet